benjaminlukeclark/w3c-html-python-validator/readme.md

 The main motivation behind this for me is that as part of my Open University [Degree](https://www.open.ac.uk/courses/computing-it/degrees/bsc-computing-it-software-q62-soft) one of my [modules](https://www.open.ac.uk/courses/qualifications/details/tt284?orig=q62-soft&setAcc=true) focused about web technologies.
 Part of the practical activities for which were that to manually valid HTML using [W3C's manual validator](https://validator.w3.org/).

-As an experienced DevOps Engineer this seemed horribly inefficient to me, so I decided to make this little piece of code so I could build a CI on my module repo to do the HTML validation for me :)
+As an experienced DevOps Engineer this seemed horribly inefficient to me, so I decided to make this little piece of code so I could build a CI on my (_private_) module repo to do the HTML validation for me :)

+Some caveats:
-Of course sending your raw HTML over the web isn't great either, but downloading the validator locally seemed overkill as a nice addon to my Uni work.
+- Sending your raw HTML over the web isn't great, but downloading the validator locally seemed overkill as a nice addon to my Uni work
+- Error formatting could be nicer but as a mainly personal project it's good enough for me

 <p align="right">(<a href="#top">back to top</a>)</p>